sunenvidiado-nx/very-simple-state-manager/README.md

 Instead of using these directly, we wrap them in two intuitive classes:
 - `StateManager`: A clean wrapper around `ValueNotifier` that makes state updates a breeze
 - `StateBuilder`: A smarter version of `ValueListenableBuilder` that makes UI updates dead simple
+- `ManagedWidget`: A stateless widget that automatically updates its UI based on state changes
+- `ManagedStatefulWidget`: A stateful widget that automatically updates its UI and state based on state changes

 ## 🚀 Getting Started